 The first point is huge because child psychiatrists are “as common as unicorns” according to one pediatrician.
 In other words, 18 children are already diagnosed and receiving treatment that otherwise would still be waiting for an appointment.
 Rotary achieved this in its local community and your club can as well.
 See the TOOLKITS web page about 'A LEVER'.

-Before the national launch of this program in December, the fourth and final pilot of this evidence based program was completed with 15 providers in Naples, Florida on June 30, 2022.
-As a result, families receive preventive toolkits.
-These exercises can prevent pre-symptoms from worsening.
-If needed, they also receive earlier treatment for Anxiety, Depression, ADHD, or Disruptive Behavior Disorder.
-Over 15,000 youth benefit from this new capacity for behavioral health care each year in Naples.
+Before the national launch of this program in December, the fourth and final pilot of this evidence based program was completed with providers in Naples, Florida on June 30, 2022.
+Over 13,000 youth benefit from this new capacity for behavioral health care each year in Naples.

 Before this program half of youth waited, on average, 10 years between symptom onset and first treatment; the other half never got treatment.
 For example, the Rotary club of Naples printed bound sets of the preventive toolkits to the providers completing the training.
-This year the District 6960 Chapter - Mental Health Initiatives Action Group will provide the manuals to participating providers in Collier County and Lee County, Florida.
+During 2023 the District 6960 Chapter - Mental Health Initiatives Rotary Action Group will provide the manuals to participating providers in Collier County and Lee County, Florida.

 Any Rotary member can replicate this program in the local community.
 To learn more, see the toolkit, A Lever.